crazcalm/oral-english/clips/questions.md

 - Yakko, Wakko, and Dot: Llama, Llama, Llama our question answer please.

-- Yakko, Wakko, and Dot: When we here the answer, we promise that we'll leave.
+- Yakko, Wakko, and Dot: When we hear the answer, we promise that we'll leave.
 Hey!

-- Llama: Oh, a thousand petties on me.
+- Llama: Oh, a thousand pities on me.

 - Dot: Come on mister llama head.